 Anxiety can be defined as the worry, concern or apprehension aboutan event that could or has, happened.
 Outside of Counselling, this article provides tools you can use to address fears and concerns that limit your sense of safety and comfort.

 In trying times, the “What if?” potential can be overwhelming.
 We don’t always know how things will end up.
 The worry of loss of control can cause sleepless nights, relationship strain and ill health.

 It’s been shown in research that optimistic thinking is beneficial to living a happy and healthy life.
 Sometimes, “thinking positive” is not enough though.
 Worry and Anxiety have purpose; to alert your nervous system that danger may be nearby.
 Ignoring anxiety is rarely the answer to make it go away.

 Allow me to paint you a picture : Tom and Jemima are our characters.
 Tom tells Jemima that an angry, hungry tiger is running toward her.
 Jemima says “Don’t be silly, there’s no need to worry about a very large, salivating, teeth baring tiger running at 4okm p/hour toward us…” Would it be enough to calm Tom’s sense of worry?
 Of course not.

 When anxiety shows up, you are Jemima and your nervous system is Tom.
 Ignoring Tom doesn’t make the tiger go away.
-In fact, it makes the fear larger, because now Tom (aka your nervous system) has to worry about the tiger AND the fact that Jemima is not doing anything to acknowledge the tiger….
+In fact, it makes the fear larger.
+Now Tom (aka your nervous system) has to worry about the tiger.
+AND the fact that Jemima is not doing anything to acknowledge the tiger….